openedx-unsupported/edx-app-ios/README.rst

     }

 The full set of known keys can be found in the ``EDXConfig.m`` file.
+These list the high-level keys; sub-keys can be found in the .m files for each config file.
+These files are found in the Environment group in XCode.
+(See COURSE_ENROLLMENT and SEGMENT_IO examples below.)

 Additional Customization
 ------------------------